Types of Sunscreen

 Everyday sunscreen: Do I need to wear it even when indoors?

 Sure, glasses from your windows down to your cars may be there to block most UVB rays, but it cannot block them all in one go and in equal measure.
 Chances are, some may still penetrate and may provide possible skin damage.
+On top of this, fluorescent lights emit low levels of UVA rays which can be harmful to the skin.

 It is still important to layer an adequate amount of it despite being indoors and on top of doing other activities.